metamn/beat/code/pages/tomorrowww/tomorrowww.md

 Let our content be both dead and alive in a <a href="http://whatis.techtarget.com/definition/superposition">superposition</a> of states.
 Let's focus on describing and designing all those states and let the machine compose a picture to the armada of observers we can't be aware during our work.

-Let's review again, and reconcile what *progress* meant five thousands year ago and means now, in a context everybody understands, for a new unknown universe waiting for us which we can't avoid.
+Let's review again, and reconcile what *progress* meant five thousands year ago and means now, in a context everybody understands, for a new unknown universe waiting for us and which we can't avoid.

 It's about how *view* works, viewing things works, about the process of understanding.